The Destruction of the Temple, 1-2

 Referring more generally to the ‘Son of Man’ sayings, and to Wright’s interpretation of these, Robert Stein writes: ‘The sayings are clearly understood by the Gospel writers as referring to a second coming of the Son of Man at the end of history.
 The return of the Son of Man with the holy angels in Mark 8:38; his separation of the goats from the sheep into eternal punishment in Matt 25:31–46; the return of the Son of Man in the new world in Matt 19:28; the removal from his kingdom of all evil and the casting of the weeds into the furnace of fire where there will be weeping and gnashing of teeth in Matt 13:41–42; the question of whether the Son of Man will find faith when he comes in Luke 18:8; etc. cannot be demythologized into being a metaphorical reference to the fall of Jerusalem in ad 70.’

-Mk 13:32 “No one knows about that day or hour, not even the angels in heaven, nor the Son, but only the Father.”
+13:32 “But as for that day or hour no one knows it—neither the angels in heaven, nor the Son—except the Father.

 “Nor the Son” – ‘There is something almost blasphemous in speculating about that which was hidden from even Christ himself.’
 (DSB, on Acts 1:9-11)